dbyzero/foundry-anarchy/README.md

 ## Compendiums
-No compendiums are provided to not infrige CGL or BBE copyrights, they might develop paying compendiums later.
+No compendiums are provided to not infringe CGL or BBE copyrights, they might develop paying compendiums later.

 # Legal mentions

 ## License

-The system is developped under [Creative Commons BY-SA]("http://creativecommons.org/licenses/by/4.0/), more details in [LICENSE.md](LICENSE.md).
+The system is developed under [Creative Commons BY-SA]("http://creativecommons.org/licenses/by/4.0/), more details in [LICENSE.md](LICENSE.md).

 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.